ampsci

 std::array<Y, K> AdamsMoulton::ODESolver2D< K, T, Y >::f {}

-Arrays to store the previous K values of f and g.
+Arrays storing the previous K values of f and g.

-Note: Stored in the same order, regardless of sign of dt (i.e. whether driving forwards or backwards).
-So f[0] is the 'oldest' value, f[K-1] is newest.
+Stored in chronological order regardless of the sign of dt (i.e. whether driving forwards or backwards). f[0] is the oldest value, f[K-1] is newest.

 The documentation for this class was generated from the following file: